namespace-ee/react-calendar-timeline/README.md

 Function as a child component to render the header

 Paramters provided to the function has three types: context params which have the state of the item and timeline, prop getters functions and helper functions.

+_Note_ : the Child function renderer can be a component or a function for convenience

 ```
 ({